tomsaleeba/ergoslab/README.md

 It's highly recommended to get hex head/allen key/ISO7380 screws.
-This is because a phillips head screwdriver probably won't fit through the holes in the switchplate to tighten the screws on the middle/PCB layer.
-You can always drill those holes a bit bigger or loctite the screws in to workaround this.
-As you have hotswap sockets, you should be able to remove the switches and pull the middle/PCB layer screws out through the switch holes.
+This is because a phillips head screwdriver probably won't fit through the holes in the switch plate to tighten the screws on the middle/PCB layer.
+You can always drill those holes a bit bigger or loctite the screws in (so they won't need tighening) to workaround this.
+As you have hotswap sockets, you may be able to remove the switches and pull the middle/PCB layer screws out through the switch holes.
+Beware: with 4mm long screws, I couldn't achieve this, though it was very close.

 ## Parts available with PCB order
 These are the parts you can order from LCSC at the same time as having your PCBs